 If your child isn't in school, you can type in 'elective home education' or 'not in education' and choose one of those options.

 The next questions ask you to say whether the school is primary, secondary or neither, whether your child goes there part-time or full time and whether the school or college is residential.

 You'll also be asked for information about your child's percentage of attendance.
 You can ask the school to tell you this.
 Or, it may be on any app your child's school uses for payments and bookings, such as School Gateway.
 If you don't have this information don't worry; you can just leave that box blank.
+If there is anything else you want to say about the setting where your child is being educated, there is a box where you can put additional information.

-Important information about your child You'll be asked about your child's education, health and care needs as you see them.
+5. Important information about your child

+You'll be asked about your child's education, health and care needs as you see them.
+There is information about how to fill in this section on next page.